Self-guided Sightseeing Tour #8 in Lyon, France

 Show sight on map

-Les Habitants is a set of six sculptures created by Xavier Veilhan, installed in 2006 at the Cité internationale de Lyon.
-This set is composed of: Two Penguins, Great Penguin, Girl on Rollerblades, The Pizza Delivery Man, Bear, and Man on the Phone.
-With a height of 2.8 m to 8.0 m, the statues are made of polyester resin.
+The Inhabitants is a set of six sculptures created by Xavier Veilhan, installed in 2006 at the Cité internationale de Lyon.
+This set consists of: Two Penguins, Great Penguin, Roller Skate Girl, The Pizza Delivery Boy, Bear, and Man on the Phone.
+Ranging in height from 2.8 m to 8.0 m, the statues are made of polyester resin.

 Wikipedia: Les Habitants (Veilhan) (FR)